Your Ferry to Fishing Paradise

 Bahamas Ferries - M/V Bo Hengy III

-Real Talk: That 6:30 AM check-in?
-They ain't kidding!
-I've watched folks stroll up at 7:45 thinking they're good - NOPE!
-The ferry leaves at 8 sharp, and Potter's Cay traffic is unpredictable.
-Pro move: Get there at 6:15, grab some johnny cake from the vendors, and relax knowing you're good to go.
+Real talk: take the 6:30 AM check-in seriously.
+The ferry leaves at 8:00 sharp, and Potter's Cay traffic is unpredictable.
+Get there around 6:15, grab some johnny cake from the dock vendors, and you're set.
+The route continues to Harbour Island after Spanish Wells, so listen for the Spanish Wells call.

 Why Spanish Wells Hits Different